ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-An RendezvousError occurs either when the Preconnection cannot be fulfilled for listening, when the LocalEndpoint or RemoteEndpoint cannot be resolved, when no transport-layer connection can be established to the RemoteEndpoint, or when the application is prohibited from rendezvous by policy.
+An RendezvousError occurs either when the Preconnection cannot be fulfilled for listening, when the Local Endpoint or Remote Endpoint cannot be resolved, when no transport-layer connection can be established to the Remote Endpoint, or when the application is prohibited from rendezvous by policy.

-When using some NAT traversal protocols, e.g., ICE {{?RFC5245}}, it is expected that the LocalEndpoint will be configured with some method of discovering NAT bindings, e.g., a STUN server.
-In this case, the LocalEndpoint may resolve to a mixture of local and server reflexive addresses.
+When using some NAT traversal protocols, e.g., ICE {{?RFC5245}}, it is expected that the Local Endpoint will be configured with some method of discovering NAT bindings, e.g., a STUN server.
+In this case, the Local Endpoint may resolve to a mixture of local and server reflexive addresses.
 The Resolve() method on the Preconnection can be used to discover these bindings: